hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 XI347643313000  # EORI originating in Northern Ireland.
 ```

-- GB: Indicates that the business is based in the UK.
+- GB or XI: Indicates that the business is based either in mainland Britain (GB) or Northern Ireland (XI).
 - 205672212: Represents the business’s VAT Registration Number.
 - 000: These three zeros are always added to the end of a UK EORI number.
 - Total number of characters permitted for the EORI (including the prefix GB or XI) is 14.